vbotka/ansible-freebsd-mailserver-sieve/README.md

 ### Collections

+* community.crypto
-- community.general
+* community.general

 ## Variables

-Review the defaults and examples in vars.
+See the defaults and examples in vars.

 ## Workflow